tingeber/dotfiles/README.md

 Open WezTerm and it should automatically pick up its config file, and the terminal UI should automatically load all our configs from the `.zshrc` file.

+Hey that's it, go touch grass.

 # Special thanks

-- Thanks Josean for the tutorial: https://www.josean.com/posts/how-to-setup-alacritty-terminal
+- Thanks Josean for this tutorial: https://www.josean.com/posts/how-to-setup-alacritty-terminal
-- CJ for the awesome "Mac from Scratch" video (link)
+- Thanks CJ for the awesome "Mac from Scratch" video (https://www.youtube.com/watch?v=GK7zLYAXdDs)